cloudmesh-community/book/chapters/cloud/datacenter.md

 To understand hot-cold aisles, one must take a brief foray into the realm of physics and energy.
 Specifically, understanding how a temperature gradient tries to equalize.
-The most important formula to know is the heat transfer equation(@eq:heat-transfer).
+The most important formula to know is the heat transfer @eq:heat-transfer.

 $$q=h_{c}A(t_{a}-t_{s})$${#eq:heat-transfer}